414417 April 3, 2025 14:14 ICMarkets Market News

 Price could fall towards the pivot and potentially make a bullish bounce off this level to rise towards the 1st resistance.

-Supporting reasons: Identified as an overlap support that aligns close to a 38.2% Fibonacci retracement, indicating a potential area where buying interests could pick up to resume the uptrend.
+Supporting reasons: Identified as a pullback support that aligns with a 23.6% Fibonacci retracement, indicating a potential area where buying interests could pick up to resume the uptrend.
+The presence of a green Ichimoku Cloud adds further significance to the strength of the bullish momentum.

 Supporting reasons: Identified as a multi-swing-high resistance, indicating a potential area that could halt any further upward movement.